jherndon8/Hello-World/README.md

 Description:
 I have used git through source tree in my work at Elavon, and now I want to figure out how to do it with command lines.

+This is my first addition from the command line in VI